 In the Augustinian account responsibility for evil rests on created beings who have misused their freedom.
 Natural evil is the inevitable consequence (punishment) for their moral evil.
 It appeals to the metaphysical view of evil as non-being and therefore belongs in many Catholic and Protestant accounts.
 It is fraught with many problems and has little appeal in modern theology.
 In the Irenaean account God has deliberately put natural evil in the world to create the best environment for soul-making.
 Moral evil is the fault of human beings that God permits to sin.
 It appeals to many modern liberal accounts.
-The rationale is that suffering is necessary if the world is to be a place where we can grow up morally (cf. Astley et al., 2003, pp.60-61).
+The rationale is that suffering is necessary if the world is to be a place where we can grow up morally (cf. Astley et al., 2003, pp. 60-61).
 Dostoevsky, through the towering figure of Ivan Karamazov, criticizes this view:

 Listen: if all have to suffer so as to buy eternal harmony by their suffering, what have the children to do with it — tell me please?
 It is entirely incomprehensible why they, too, should have to suffer and why they should have to buy harmony by their sufferings.
 Why should they, too, be used as dung for someone else’s future harmony?
-(1968, p.251)
+(1968, p.
+251)

 According to Christian theology the Godhead has a complementary nature: Father, Son, and Holy Spirit.
 If God created the universe in his image, it means that complementarity is an essential condition that we must always take into consideration.
 We are forced to navigate between the opposites and avoid monist solutions.
 Do not one-eyedly resist evil!
 God is indeed good, but when the transcendental Form of the world became manifest in reality its complementarian nature must needs give rise to the problem of evil.
-An omnipotent God may indeed impose either of the monist models to eradicate evil and, for example, make all people compassionate.
+An omnipotent God could indeed impose either of the monist models to eradicate evil and, for example, make all people compassionate.
 But it would lead to untold evils in its aftermath.

 In a complementarian world no monist solution will quite suffice.
 This model allows for a God who is good, all-knowing, and all-powerful.
 Yet he, as well, has no other choice than to navigate between the opposites.
-Creation means the generation of order at one end and the generation of disorder at the other end.
+Creation means the generation of order at one end and the generation of disorder at the other.
 In the present universe one plus one is two.
 God could revoke this mathematical law, but it would lead to the demise of the universe as we know it.
-It would be good if one potato plus one potato were three potatoes — then nobody would have to starve.
+It would be nice if one potato plus one potato were three potatoes — then nobody would have to starve.
 So why does God not impose this law on the universe?
 Undoubtedly, it would lead to destructive consequences.
 As physicists have revealed, to get this universe to work requires a very delicate and fine-tuned adjustment of all its parameters.

 © Mats Winther, 2015.

 Astley, J. (ed.) & Brown, D. & Loades, A. (2003).
 Evil (Problems in Theology 2: A selection of key readings).
-T&T Clark.
+T & T Clark.

-Augustine.
-(2006).
+Augustine (2006).
 Confessions (Outler, A.C., transl.).
 Westminster John Knox Press.
 (1955) (here)

 ‘Augustine of Hippo’.
 Wikipedia article. (here)